bodrick/awesome/TOPICS.md

 *   [commandlineparser/commandline](https://github.com/commandlineparser/commandline) - The best C# command line parser that brings standardized \*nix getopt style, for .NET.
 Includes F# support
 *   [ibraheemdev/modern-unix](https://github.com/ibraheemdev/modern-unix) - A collection of modern/faster/saner alternatives to common unix commands.
 *   [jarulraj/sqlcheck](https://github.com/jarulraj/sqlcheck) - Automatically identify anti-patterns in SQL queries
+*   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
+You can then select which ones you want to erase to free up space 🧹
 *   [bcicen/ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics
 *   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.
 *   [commitizen/cz-cli](https://github.com/commitizen/cz-cli) - The commitizen command line utility. #BlackLivesMatter